 - developing the healthcare workforce

 - lifelong learning and social justice.

 Members of the IHC come from a diverse range of disciplines including clinical academics, health and social care practitioners, academics, education and public services.
-The IHC has 12 research groups, facilitating inter-discipline and cross-faculty research.
-In addition, we are home to four forums/initiatives in collaboration with the NHS, local authority and charities and businesses: South West Clinical Schools, Public Health Forum, Global Collaboration Initiative and the University of Plymouth Centre for Innovations in Health and Social Care; a Joanna Briggs Institute Centre of Excellence.
+The IHC has 11 research groups, facilitating inter-disciplinary and cross-faculty research.
+Individual members can be found within the research group pages below.
+In addition, we are home to four initiatives in collaboration with the NHS, local authority and charities and businesses: South West Clinical Schools, Public Health Forum, Global Collaboration Initiative and the University of Plymouth Centre for Innovations in Health and Social Care; a Joanna Briggs Institute Centre of Excellence.